-Whether you’re spending one day in Milan or staying far beyond a daytrip, you’re going to want to stay in a location that will make your visit as convenient as possible.
+Whether you’re spending one day in expensive Milan or staying far beyond a day trip, you’re going to want to stay in a location that will make your visit as convenient as possible.
 This sprawling city is full of culturally rich neighborhoods, and there are plenty of great areas to stay in Milan!

 The Centro Storico Neighborhood of Milan contains the city’s historic center.
 This is where you’ll find Milan’s main attractions, including the Duomo Cathedral, La Scala Opera House, and the city’s main Piazza.